wansiedler/wansiedler.github.io/_pages/about.md

 Hi there, I'm Alex 👋 (<a href="https://wansiedler.com/cv">my CV</a> and <a href="https://linktr.ee/wansiedler">linktree</a>)

-I speak Data Structures & Algorithms, English, German, Russian and Chinese.

 What are my core skills? 🎯

-✔ 20+ years in C/JS/PHP/Python/Ruby/SQL, 10+ in TS/Node.js, 7+ in Rust/Solidity, 8+ in Go
+✔ 20+ years in C/JS/PHP/Python/Ruby/SQL, 10+ in TS/Node.js, 7+ in Rust/Solidity, 8+ in Go \
 ✔ Extensive experience in microservices/monoliths, APIs (REST/GraphQL/WebSockets), profiling&optimisation, Unit/regression/E2E-testing\
 ✔ Mentorship/Codereview/Techleading/Projectmanagement\
 ✔ Adapting Agile/Scrum/Kanban for cross-functional teams\